zane047/zane047.github.io/docs/08-API/API.md

 ### Receiver Behavior
-When a message is received, the Zane subsystem should:
-1. check whether the message is properly framed
+- check whether the message is properly framed
-2. determine whether the receiver field matches the Zane subsystem or a broadcast address
+- determine whether the receiver field matches the Zane subsystem or a broadcast address
-3. forward packets intended for other subsystems
+- forward packets intended for other subsystems
-4. process packets addressed to the Zane subsystem
+- process packets addressed to the Zane subsystem

 ### Processing Rules
 - If a JT data message is received, store the JT data value